alexharri/website/posts/planes.md

 Using $1 - D$ as the denominator certainly increases the length of the vectors, but it does so by too much.

-We can see _exactly_ by how much by charting the distance from the tip of the parallelogram when using $1 - D$ as the denominator to the actual point of intersection as the planes become more parallel:
+We can see _exactly_ how much by charting the distance from the tip of the parallelogram when using $1 - D$ as the denominator to the actual point of intersection as the planes become more parallel:

 <Image src="~/n1-n2-angle-distance-chart.png" plain width={840} />